Veil-Project/veil/contrib/devtools/README.md

 ====================

 Provides utilities for managing copyright headers of `The Bitcoin Core developers` in repository source files.
+This script has been modified and used to update copyright headers for the Veil developers, but is not trustworthy in its current state to be correct, especially if external updates or other third party commits are merged.

 It has three subcommands:

 ```
 $ ./copyright_header.py report <base_directory> [verbose]